cbnemrhn293/squarrel-privacy/README.md

 Navigate to the Settings section

-Click on the "Delete My Account" button
+Click on the "Delete  Account" button

 Confirm the account deletion